skip to main content

 The Krefeld plant today produces a range of corn starches and sweeteners for the food and industrial markets:

-• The increasing demand for protein rich foods* and rising need for industrial starches in the packaging industry are driving the need for vegetable proteins and specialized starches.
+• The increasing demand for protein rich foods and the use of industrial starches in the packaging industry are driving the need for vegetable proteins and specialized starches.

-• By transforming the Krefeld plant from corn to wheat, Cargill strengthens its supply position by creating additional capacity of wheat protein and specialized starches to meet increased customer demand.
+• By transforming the Krefeld plant from corn to wheat, Cargill strengthens its supply network of European plants to remain the trusted and even more reliable partner for protein and specialized starches for customers.

 • New technology being established, based on Cargill’s extensive global experience of processing wheat that promotes sustainability benefits across carbon emissions and water use.

-• The investment will support the local economy and the regional farming community while positioning the business for future growth.
+• The investment will support the local economy and the regional farming community while positioning the business well for future developments.

 The site transformation

 Today the Krefeld plant produces a range of corn starches and sweeteners for the food and industrial markets.
-By transforming the site from corn to wheat, Cargill can add wheat proteins and specialized starches to its portfolio, thereby strengthening its supply position through additional capacity of wheat protein and specialized starches to meet increased customer demand.
+By transforming the site from corn to wheat, Cargill can add wheat proteins and specialized starches to its portfolio and to continue to build on the stability of our supply network of European plants to serve our customer’s needs in the area of nutrition and packaging.

 Krefeld transformation timeline